teampoltergeist/poltergeist/README.md

     [Issue #222, #225]
 *   Fix error raising when calling `expires` if not set on cookie.
     [Issue #203] (@arnvald)
+*   Fix the `:js_errors` option.
+Previously errors were not being reported, but would still cause commands to fail.
+[Issue #229]

 ### 1.0.2 ###